isomerpages/pa-mgwanted/_course-directory/0-health-and-wellness.md

 								<p><img src="/images/course-directory/health-wellness/tbn-hatha-yoga-elementary-online.jpg" alt="Hatha Yoga (Elementary)"></p>
 							</div>
 							<div class="desc-container-right">
-								<p>Learn the basics of hatha yoga, the ancient Indian art of healing, toning and rejuvenating the body and bringing about a sense of calm and peace through special postures (asanas), breathing exercises and concentration.
-The programme, teaches basic yoga postures and breathing techniques to help nourish not only the body but also the mind.</p>
+								<p>Learn Hatha Yoga (Elementary) in the comfort of your home.
+Keep calm and heal your body by learning special postures (asanas), breathing, and concentration techniques.
+Suitable for all ages, the class is a perfect way to get in tune with your mind and body.
+Join the class today!</p>
 								<p class="desc_extra"><strong>PA Operators</strong>:<br>Lim Li Peng, Rita Jain</p>
 								<p class="desc_extra"><strong>Material Fee</strong>:<br>NA</p>
 							</div>